laravel/docs/helpers.md

 ### config_path

-Get the fully qualitifed path to the `config` directory.
+Get the fully qualified path to the `config` directory.

 ### public_path